pulumi/docs/content/blog/continuous-delivery-to-any-cloud-using-github-actions-and-pulumi/index.md

 you're using AKS, EKS, on-premises clusters -- and of course works for non-Kubernetes scenarios, like VMs, ECS, and Serverless applications.

-All of this with just handful of TypeScript and GitHub Actions set up to work with Pulumi -- despite being quite capable, it's super easy to get all of this up and running.
+All of this with just a handful of TypeScript and GitHub Actions set up to work with Pulumi -- despite being quite capable, it's super easy to get all of this up and running.
 Let's see how!